-1. DEFINE THE GOAL
+1. DEFINE THE GOAL.
+What is your "WHY"?

 If we don't think through our goals, then when the journey gets hard - and believe me it will - you will give up.
 You simply won't have the motivation to finish paying down all your debt.

 It motivated us to take extra jobs and not buy things we didn't NEED.
 We had this crazy big dream to pay off our home and take our kids overseas for a trip of a lifetime.
 That big-crazy-dream is now 22 months from happening.
-The dream pushes you.
-The dream motivates you.
-What's your big crazy dream?
+UPDATE 9/8/17: We are on track to pay off our home in the summer of 2018!

 2. GET A PLAN

 We followed Dave Ramsey's Total Money Makeover Plan for getting out of debt.
 His philosophy really spoke to us.
 His plan is simple to follow and broken down into 7 baby steps.
 When you complete baby step ONE, you move on to baby step 2 and so on.

 3. MINIMIZE YOUR MONTHLY BILLS

 Once we decided to pay off our debt really quickly, we realized that if we minimized all our monthly bills we could put all our extra monthly income at the debt.
 This may sound obvious, but think through all your monthly bills.

 We got rid of all the automatic payments that were not necessary.
 We cut our food bill by 1/2 and used coupons to buy our household cleaning supplies and other needs.
 We only bought clothes we NEEDED.
 We didn't take any vacations during that 18 months and we stopped eating out regularly.
-Yes, it was difficult but our goal was to keep all our monthly expenses at about 2/3rds our income.
-There is no magic to this formula.
-Throwing 1/3 of our income to our debt was a HUGE stretch but doable.
-Some months, we could live on less.
-Others, we needed to live on more.

-4. MAKE PEACE WITH THE ROAD BLOCKS
+4. MAKE PEACE WITH THE ROADBLOCKS

 Decide ahead of time that these setbacks will not derail you from your plan.
 Make the commitment to NOT use credit cards to deal with the unexpected.
 Push through with cash, it is worth it.
 I promise.

 Simple math would tell you that if we paid off $18,000 in 18 months that we paid off $ 1,000/ month, but it didn't work that way.
-Life happened to us to.
+Life happened to us too.
 Some months we were able to put $1200 or more towards our debt.
 Other months, we would only be able to do $500.
 At times, I was super tempted to give up.
 We stayed focused and eventually reached our goal.

-6. DON'T LOOK BACK
+5. DON'T LOOK BACK

-The journey is hard, but worth it.
+The journey is challenging but worth it.
 Someday you'll be able to give that big donation to your favorite charity, start that business you always wanted to have, or pay cash for that trip you've always wanted to go on.
 You can do those things and MORE.
 Don't look back.